Assessing Office 365 network connectivity

 Key points to consider when planning your network assessment for Office 365:

 Office 365 is a secure, reliable, high performance service that runs over the public internet.
 We continue to invest to enhance these aspects of the service.
 All Office 365 services are available via internet connectivity.

 We are continually optimizing core aspects of Office 365 such as availability, global reach, and performance for internet based connectivity.
 For example, many Office 365 services leverage an expanding set of internet facing edge nodes.
 This edge network offers the best proximity and performance to connections coming over the internet.

-Have a look at Microsoft's case study Optimizing network performance for Microsoft Office 365.
 If you're evaluating Office 365 and aren't sure where to begin with your network assessment or have found network design challenges that you need assistance to overcome, please work with your Microsoft account team.